EQEmu/eqemu-docs-v2/docs/quest-api/npc-item-handin.md

 - **Augment loss in Perl scripts:** Previously, augments were lost when using item ID-based summons.
 This update ensures augments remain intact by returning the original item instance.
 - **Disable** Catch-All behavior can be disabled by rule **Items:AlwaysReturnHandins** (Default: true) (Not recommended)

+## Item Stacks

+- Item stacks can now be processed without being lost!

+## Full Item Instance Return

+- Items can be handed in with full bags, equipped augments and will be returned in full!

 ### Unified Handling Across Perl and Lua

 - Previously, hand-in logic was separately maintained in both Perl and Lua.